acacode/serializy/README.md

   languages = fieldArray('LaNgUagEs', 'string')
 }
 ```
-Creating declaration using class is not important, you can create just a simple object:
+Creating declaration using class is not necessarily, you can create just a simple object:
 ```js

 const DeveloperDeclaration = {